GeorgeWeb/syclref/_api-docs/sampler.h/cl%253A%253Asycl%253A%253Asampler/functions/operator%3D%3D/index.md

 : Left-hand-side object in comparison

  - `cl::sycl::sampler rhs`
-: Right-hand-side object in comparison
+: Left-hand-side object in comparison Right-hand-side object in comparison

 ---
-**Returns:** True if same underlying object
+**Returns:** lhsLeft-hand-side object in comparison rhsRight-hand-side object in comparison True if same underlying object

 ---